Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Kansas City Royals shortstop Alcides Escobar tags out Detroit Tigers' James McCann trying to steel second to end the top of the seventh inning during Friday's baseball game on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Kansas City Royals second baseman Whit Merrifield forces out Detroit Tigers' John Hicks at second and completes the double play on JaCoby Jones in the sixth inning during Sunday's baseball game on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer